What’s so famous about Gobi?

 Flaming Cliffs

-7. Wealth of Mongolian desert
+7. Mongolian desert is rich

-8. Gobi desert is expanding year by year
+8. Gobi desert is expanding every year

 As the desert expands, it is putting the wildlife and the livelihoods of the people who live there at risk.

-The Most Popular facts that only Mongolians know
+Mongolian gobi desert facts only Mongolians know

 Fact 1 Crying Camel